Gygrfynhvfcddeft/Eaglercraft-Server-Paper/README.md

-Next to terminal, it should say *port* and click on it The port should be 25565, the default port of a Minecraft Server If there isnt any port then click on *add port* then type in **25565**
+Next to terminal, it should say *port* and click on it The port should be 25565, the default port of a Minecraft Server If there isnt any port then click on *add port* then type in **25565** Right click on **port visibility** then click make public Right click on it again and click on *open in browser*

+## Opening the server for another time

+FYI You need to do this every time you open a server